Rucking vs Weighted Vest: Understanding The Differences

 On the other hand, all you need for daily workouts is a training weight vest with a proper weight capacity and ruck plate.

-I want to emphasize that both offer long-term value in terms of physical fitness, but also enjoyment, so the investments are well-worth.
+So as the battle between the ruck pack vs weighted vest goes on in your mind, I want to emphasize that both offer long-term value in terms of physical fitness, but also enjoyment, so the investments are well-worth.

 Conclusion

-I can’t decide for you — choosing a rucking, a weighted vest, or both is up to you.
+When it comes to a weighed vest vs rucking, I can’t decide for you — choosing a rucking, a weighted vest, or both is up to you.

 In my experience, both are undoubtedly healthy and beneficial activities.
 Nevertheless, I would recommend rucking because of its special forces roots plus gym workouts before a weighted vest to most of my clients.